 What is an audit committee?

-Once again, the Companies Act in your country can be consulted regarding the requirements for audit committees.
+The specific Companies Act in your country should be consulted regarding the requirements for audit committees.

 For example, companies with a certain turnover, generally in the millions, must set up an audit committee or explain why this hasn’t been done in the director’s report.